 Buda Castle: tickets, tours, opening hours and more

-The Buda Castle and the surrounding neighborhood are essential visits for anyone traveling to the capital of Hungary, Budapest.
-If you want to know what you can see and how to do it, here is all the information you will need.
+The Buda Castle and the surrounding neighborhood are two essential visits for anyone traveling to the capital of Hungary, Budapest.
+If you want to know what you can see and how to do it, read on.

 One of the things that catches your attention when you are studying what to see in Budapest is its division into two large areas: Pest and Buda.
 In the case of the second sector nobody can miss the complex that forms the so-called Buda Castle.

-The complex itself does not require the payment of an entrance fee, although the museums inside it do: the National Gallery, the Museum of History of Budapest and the Museum of History.
-To know in the best possible way this area, I recommend you to hire one of the tours offered in Budapest.
-Here I leave you information about their prices and characteristics.
+The enclosure itself does not require the payment of an entrance fee, although the museums inside it do: the National Gallery, the Museum of History of Budapest and the Museum of History.
+Below, I leave you all the information about tickets, tours, schedules and prices for your visit.

 Tickets in the Buda Castle complex

 The gardens, the main courtyard and the surroundings of the Castle are free, so you can walk around as long as you want.
-However, the three wings of the main building house different institutions that do require an entrance fee to visit them.
-I leave you, in addition, information about one of the attractions near the castle that, in my opinion, you can not miss:
+However, the three wings of the main building house different institutions that do require an entrance fee to visit.
+However, you can book the Budapest Card and get discounts or even free admission to some of these institutions.

-- Hungarian National Gallery: about 9 € for the permanent exhibitions, with a 50% discount for EU youth between 6 and 26 years old, as well as for seniors over 62 years old.
+- Hungarian National Gallery: around 9 € for the permanent exhibitions, with a 50% discount for young people of the EU between 6 and 26 years, as well as for over 62 years.
+Free with the Budapest Card

-The best way to make the most of the visit to the Buda Castle and the surrounding neighborhood is to hire an organized walking tour of the area.
+The best way to make the most of the visit to the Buda Castle and the surrounding neighborhood is to book a tour of Budapest.
 Keep in mind that, although in Budapest you can hire several bike tours, the slopes and narrow streets of this area do not allow to do it with this means of transport.

 When choosing a tour to Buda Castle you should pay attention to one of the main differences between them: the Matias Church.
 While some do not include it, there are others that do.
 My advice is to opt for the latter, as it is a really impressive monument.

-What is usually included in this type of tour
+What is usually included in this type of tours

-To save money during your visit to the paid facilities of the Buda Castle (and other places in the city) you can purchase the Budapest Card.
+To save money during your visit to the paid facilities of the Buda Castle (and other places in the city) you can buy the Budapest Card.

 To calculate whether you should buy it, you not only have to take into account the price of each museum, but also the price of public transport (included in the card) and a free thermal bath.